asher5712/LittleLemonAPI/README.md

 # LittleLemonAPI
-The API project on little lemon restaurant
+The API project on little lemon restaurant developed with python in django and django rest framework